oroinc/documentation/user/back-office/system/configuration/commerce/sales/guest-quick-order-global.rst

 .. image:: /user/img/system/config_commerce/sales/QOFGlobal.png
    :alt: Global quick order form configuration

-3. Clear the **Use Default** check box to override the default configuration options.
+3. Clear the **Use Default** checkbox to override the default configuration options.

 4. In the **Quick Order Form** section, enable or disable the quick order form functionality for the registered users.
 By default the quick order form is enabled.